linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20241006.
+The Linux Kernel Make Update.

+I'm going to focus on parsing the Linux Kernel makefiles.
+Analyzing the linux kernel build is why I started this crazy project in the first place.

+I will write documentation on pymake as well.

 ## Update 20240707.
 The WOOOOO!!!
 Update.

 I've been given official permission by Ericsson, my employer, to once again work on Pymake.
 I'm very excited to get this project moving again.